 So-called "puppy mills" and other "pet mills" have long been the nightmare of reputable breeders, animal lovers, and pet owners alike.
 These inhumane "commercial breeding" establishments not only treat their animals inhumanely and cruelly, but produce pets that are unhealthy.
 This is because of the substandard conditions puppies are born into.
 It is also because breeding females are often treated with extreme cruelty; are required to breed endlessly; are often malnourished; and are kept in unthinkable conditions for their short lives.
 The intent of these so-called "puppy mill" organizations is simple: To "mass-produce" animals, especially puppies, at lowest cost possible and at highest volume possible, simultaneously.
-There is no attention to the animals' welfare at all.
+There is no attention to the animals'

 The Animal Welfare Act of 1966 sought to protect both animals and prospective pet owners from these establishments by requiring minimum standards of care for cats, dogs, and rabbits, as well as other animals, bred for commercial sale.
 Enforced by the USDA, large-scale commercial breeders need to be licensed and inspected regularly by the USDA.

 While it has done a lot of good over the years, this Act fell short because only breeders and other pet producers that sold animals directly to the public and were considered "large-scale commercial facilities that breed or broker animals for resale" were included.
 Only such "wholesale" organizations were required to meet specific requirements as set forth by the USDA and to undergo regular inspections.

 Private sellers and retail pet stores were unregulated by the 1966 Act